YehiaEhab16/Audio-Tracker/README.md

 # Audio Tracker

-MATLAB GUI to generate any plot any song in frequency and time domain, add noise to it and finally filters it from noise.
+MATLAB GUI to generate and plot any song in frequency and time domain, add noise to it and finally filters it from noise.

 final_project1.m is just the concept code.